rice4Dome/riceAS.github.io/_posts/Os/L/2022-11-15-OslecRK~OsLecRK1.md

 * **Key message**
     + Here, we show that the rice lectin receptor-like kinase OslecRK contributes to both seed germination and plant innate immunity
-    + We demonstrate that knocking down the OslecRK gene depresses the expression of α–amylase genes, reducing seed viability and thereby decreasing the rate of seed germination
+    + We demonstrate that knocking down the OslecRK gene depresses the expression of ÃÂÃÂÃÂÃÂ±ÃÂÃÂ¢ÃÂÃÂÃÂÃÂamylase genes, reducing seed viability and thereby decreasing the rate of seed germination

 * **Connection**